exercism/python/exercises/practice/sieve/.approaches/introduction.md

 ## General Guidance

-To solve this exercise, it is necessary to choose one or more appropriate data structures to sture numbers and status, then decide the best way to scan through them.
+To solve this exercise, it is necessary to choose one or more appropriate data structures to store numbers and status, then decide the best way to scan through them.

 There are many ways to implement the code, and the three broad approaches listed below are not sharply separated.